-Most visitors planning a big trip to New Zealand will find themselves in Auckland, Wellington or Christchurch at some point.
-But you should also ask yourself ‘is Dunedin worth visiting?’
+Most visitors planning a big trip to New Zealand will find themselves in Auckland, Wellington, or Christchurch at some point.
+But you should also ask yourself is Dunedin worth visiting?
 This small city in the Otago region of South Island has plenty to offer tourists.
 Those who make the effort to get there won’t regret it.

 If you think the city’s name sounds like it should be in Scotland, you’d be right.
 Dunedin comes from Dùn Èideann, which is the Gaelic translation of Edinburgh.
 The city even boasts its own tartan and there’s a statue of Robbie Burns in the Octagon, a prominent city centre plaza.
-But the two cities are almost 12000 miles apart and separated by 11 time zones.
+But the two namesakes are almost 12,000 miles apart and separated by 11 time zones.
 Why on earth would they share the same name?

-You can tackle the steepest street in the world
+The steepest street in the world

-You’ll be able to visit New Zealand’s only castle
+To see New Zealand’s only castle

-Dunedin is a city known for its great architecture – even its railway station building is worth a closer look.
+Dunedin is a city known for its great architecture – even its railway station building is worth a closer look!
 But one historic property you really shouldn’t miss is Olveston.
 David Theomin was a successful businessman who had traveled the globe collecting fine art and furniture.
 It was only fitting that he should have a place worthy of displaying his collection.
-A British architect designed his arts and crafts mansion and in 1906, the family of four moved into their lavish, 35 room pad.
+A British architect designed his arts and crafts mansion and in 1906, the family of four moved into their lavish, 35-room pad.
 When his spinster daughter died there were no heirs; instead, she gifted the place to the city.

 Olveston opened to the public in 1967 and now everyone can enjoy David’s treasures.
 His eclectic collection includes musical instruments, Chinese urns and Japanese ramma panels decorated with gilt phoenix and wood carved peonies.
 But this meticulously preserved property also offers a fascinating insight into turn of the century life for the well-to-do.

-You can follow Dunedin’s captivating street art trail
+The captivating street art trail

-You can fuel up tasty food and drink
+The food and drink

-Dunedin-bound foodies are in for a treat, not least when they see the array of stalls and food trucks that turn up to the Otago Farmers’ Market held at the railway station each Saturday.
-But throughout the city, there are numerous cafés, bars and restaurants, many of which marry fresh ingredients sourced from local farmers, fishermen, bakers and cheesemongers with a liberal dash of international flair.
+Dunedin-bound foodies are in for a treat, not least of all when they see the array of stalls and food trucks that turn up to the Otago Farmers’ Market held at the railway station each Saturday!
+But throughout the city, there are numerous cafés, bars, and restaurants, many of which marry fresh ingredients sourced from local farmers, fishermen, bakers, and cheesemongers with a liberal dash of international flair.

 Otago’s famous wildlife

 Sea birds are also prevalent.
 It’s common for Royal albatrosses to soar overhead.
-These magnificent birds have a 3 metre wingspan and those powerful wings enable them to travel at speeds of up to 60 miles an hour.
+These magnificent birds have a three-metre wingspan, which enable them to travel at speeds of up to 60 miles an hour!
 The world’s only mainland breeding colony is located just half an hour from Dunedin on Taiaroa Head.
-Closer to the city, the Orokonui Ecosanctuary houses nocturnal kiwi and rare South Island Kākā, a native parrot with dazzling plumage.
+Closer to the city, the Orokonui Ecosanctuary houses nocturnal kiwi and rare South Island kākā, a native parrot with dazzling plumage.

 Along with Chile, Argentina and of course Antarctica, southern New Zealand is one of those places.
-And if conditions are right when you rock up in Dunedin, you might just be lucky enough to see them.
-You’ll need dark skies, so it’s best to head beyond the city limits, such as at nearby Hooper’s Inlet, Sandfly Bay or Second Beach in neighboring St Clair.
+And if conditions are right when you rock up in Dunedin, you might just be lucky enough to spot it happening.
+You’ll need dark skies, so it’s best to head beyond the city limits – nearby Hooper’s Inlet, Sandfly Bay, or Second Beach in neighboring St Clair are all good options.

 Check the aurora forecast before you set out to time your trip for a night with plenty of solar activity.
 Once you arrive, face south to make sure you have an uninterrupted view of the horizon.
 Keep your fingers crossed that the elusive green curtains dance before you and put on a show you’ll never forget.